harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent.md

 In **GitOps Operator**, select one of the following:

   * **Argo**.
 Uses Argo CD as the GitOps reconciler.
   * **Flux**.
-Uses Flux as the GitOps reconciler.
-For more information, go to [Manage Flux applications with Harness GitOps](/docs/continuous-delivery/gitops/connect-and-manage/use-flux).
+Uses Flux as the GitOps reconciler. <!-- For more information, go to [Manage Flux applications with Harness GitOps](/docs/continuous-delivery/gitops/connect-and-manage/use-flux). --> <!-- Commenting out because the referenced topic is a new one and is causing a broken link error in preview environment builds.
+It basically points to Continuous Delivery & GitOps > GitOps > Use GitOps > Manage Flux applications, so you can use the left nav to view the new topic. -->

 In **Namespace**, enter the namespace where you want to install the Harness GitOps Agent.
 Typically, this is the target namespace for your deployment.